nigelcharman/ombfw-videos/reporting-omb-video/script.md

 Thanks for adding the observation.
 It will be synchronised to our CAMS map within an hour.

-Watch our "Using the CAMS weed map video" to see how to view it.
+Watch the `Using the CAMS weed map video` to see how to view it.

 ---

 ![](iNaturalist app Weed Management Aotearoa NZ.png)

-Advanced users could also add the observation to our Weed Management Aotearoa NZ project which holds additional data about the weed patch.
+Advanced users could also add the observation to the `Weed Management Aotearoa NZ project` and fill in additional details.

-These additional fields are used to monitor and update the weed patch over time.
+These additional fields are used to manage the weed patch over time.

-See our "Updating Old Man's Beard status" video to find out more.
+See the `Updating Old Man's Beard status` video to find out more.

 ---